bmkramer/101innovations-survey-data/README.md

 Please note that the sprint will take place between 9:00-13:00 on both days.
 Participants are of course free to continue working after these hours, and online support will be given wherever possible.

+During the sprint, we will be using this etherpad to share thoughts, ideas, code snippets etc.: https://public.etherpad-mozilla.org/p/sprintutrecht

 ## Further Information

 - The project [Innovations in Scholarly Communication] (https://101innovations.wordpress.com/about-1/)